-From the 1 April 2019, properties that have been unoccupied and unfurnished for more than two years will be charged an additional premium of 100% council tax.
-From 1 April 2020 this premium increased to 200% for properties that have been unoccupied and unfurnished for more than five years.
-From 1 April 2021 this premium increased to 300% for properties that have been unoccupied and unfurnished for more than ten years.
+Existing premium charges - Properties that have been unoccupied and unfurnished for more than two years are charged an additional premium of 100% council tax.
+This premium increases to 200% for properties that have been unoccupied and unfurnished for more than five years and increases to 300% for properties that have been unoccupied and unfurnished for more than ten years.
 This is regardless of any change of ownership during that period.